 Since the introduction went well, I make sure to “invite” Peaches to do everything.
 Anytime I go to change Maxi’s diaper I say, “Come on, Peaches!”
 I do the same when I go to feed her or change her.
 Peaches lays by her changing table and just looks up while I change her.
 Who knows what Peaches thinks when I invite her to do everything, but I hope she thinks it means we need her around, since we do! 🙂

 I know everyone has different transitioning stories and every dog reacts different to a big life change.
+If you’re a new dog owner, you might want to look for smaller breeds at first like looking up yorkie puppies for sale.
 This is just what worked for us and I hope a few tips can help you if you are in the same boat!